zksytmkn/myblog/README.md

-## yoshimo blog
+## Yoshimo Blog

-Welcome to yoshimo blog.
+Welcome to Yoshimo Blog.
 This is the first blog I have created.

 https://yoshimo-blog.vercel.app